adamburley/PassPushPosh/Docs/New-Push.md

 programmatic equivalent of going to pwpush.com and entering info.
 Returns \[PasswordPush\] object.
 Link member is a link created based on
-1-step setting and language specified, however both 1-step and direct links are always provided at LinkRetrievalStep and LinkDirect.
+1-step setting however both 1-step and direct links are always provided at LinkRetrievalStep and LinkDirect.

 ## EXAMPLES